cvmocanu/clean-tests-presentation/README.md

 This repository contains presentation slides and source code that show how to improve your automated tests.

+## Contents

+You can find the slides in the root of the repository: [clean-tests-presentation.pdf](clean-tests-presentation.pdf).

+You can find the source code in [src/main/kotlin](src/main/kotlin) and [src/test/kotlin](src/test/kotlin).

 ## License

 The content of this repository is licensed under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).